Last Updated: November 6, 2017

-The ADA also occasionally hires other companies to provide services on our behalf, including, but not limited to, hosting of online resources, processing credit card transactions, packaging, order fulfillment, answering customer questions about products or services, consulting services, data modeling, printing, sending postal mail and processing membership and event registration.
+The ADA also occasionally hires other individuals and entities to provide services on our behalf, including, but not limited to, hosting of online resources, processing credit card transactions, packaging, order fulfillment, answering customer questions about products or services, consulting services, data modeling, printing, sending postal mail and processing membership and event registration.
 We will provide those companies with information they need to deliver the service.
 Third parties may collect information such as your IP address that may indicate your online activities over time or across different websites when you use our websites.
 At this time, this website does not respond to do-not-track signals.

 Your Rights and Responsibilities